sampart/WhiteOctoberPagerfantaBundle/README.md

 </div>
 ```

-With Options
+With options:

 ```twig
 {{ pagerfanta(my_pager, 'default', { 'proximity': 2}) }}
 ```

-See the Pagerfanta documentation for the list of the parameters.
+See the [Pagerfanta documentation](https://github.com/whiteoctober/Pagerfanta) for the list of possible parameters.

 Translate in your language
 --------------------------